OMaraLab/chem3208/docs/source/forcefields.rst

    * a Taylor expansion to the third order
    * a Morse potential

 #.
 Use :code:`NonlinearModelFit` to fit your functions to your bond data, and plot each function.
-Then plot them all together, over your data points.
+Then plot them all together, over your data points. **(3 marks)**
 #.
 Use MP2/6-31G* to simulate water at 300 K with an *Ab initio* molecular dynamics job, for 250 femtoseconds.
 Initiate with thermal velocities.
 #.
 Use the :code:`out_to_xyz` script to convert the output file to a xyz format.
 View your trajectory with VMD.
 #.
 Use the :code:`water_geometry` script to extract the bond lengths and angle values for each frame of the trajectory.
 Plot the values of the bonds and angles.
 #.
 Calculate the mean and standard deviation for the O-H bond length and the H-O-H angle value over the AIMD trajectory.
 #.
 Select the data points of your bond and angle potential energy scans within 3 standard deviations of the mean of the AIMD trajectory.
 #.
 Re-fit the functions from #4 to this subset of data.
 Compare the standard errors and the p-values with your earlier fits to the complete dataset.
 #.
-Plot the new fitted functions together, over the subset of the data points from the potential energy scan.
+Plot the new fitted functions together, over the subset of the data points from the potential energy scan. **(3 marks)**
 #.
 Fit a second order Taylor expansion the subset of your angle PES data.
 #.
 Combine your second-order Taylor expansions for your bonds and angle to create a potential energy function for water.
 Plot the potential energy surface (z-axis) created by the second order Taylor expansions over the change in O-H bond length (x-axis) and change in H-O-H angle value (y-axis).
 #.
 Calculate the potential energy of each frame of the AIMD trajectory with your function.
 Compare the shape of the plot to the MP2/6-31G* energy plot.
 #.
 Calculate the average difference between your calculated energy and the MP2 energy.
 What does this difference represent?
 #.
 Assign atom types, equilibrium bond values, bond force constants, equilibrium angle values, and equilibrium force constants to water.
-You have now created your own force field for a water molecule.
+You have now created your own force field for a water molecule. **(3 marks)**

 Parametrising alanine
 =====================